Marchica: Additional releases

-On July 4, 2022, Marchica released a cover of the song Frontwards from Stockton, California-based indie rock band Pavement's 1992 EP titled, "Watery, Domestic".
-On October 6, 2022, Marchica released an original song titled "Ellie", which will appear on the forthcoming compilation record from Andalusian indie label Grabaciones Bonicas titled, Andalucía Bajo Tierra.
+On July 4, 2022, Marchica released a cover of the song "Frontwards" from Stockton, California-based indie rock band Pavement's 1992 EP titled, "Watery, Domestic".
+On October 6, 2022, Marchica released an original song titled "Ellie", which will appeared on the compilation record from Andalusian indie label Grabaciones Bonicas titled, Andalucía Bajo Tierra.
 The compilation features music from Bazofia & Miguelito García, of the band Derby Motoreta’s Burrito Kachimba, as well as other Spanish underground bands such as Elemento Deserto.
 The compilation was released on October 28, 2022, in a limited edition colored cassette format.
+On December 2, 2023, Marchica performed a new original song from the forthcoming ¡Explosión Colectiva!
+Vol. 2 compilation record, titled, "Shanghai Daughter" as well as a cover of the song "End of Century Club" by 90's indie rock band Goodbye Planet.